nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Flags

 Some commands can be applied on clients, vendors and events.
-Use `-CONTAC_FLAG` to specify which type of record to edit (e.g. `list -c` to list clients).
+Use `-CONTACT_FLAG` to specify which type of record to edit (e.g. `list -c` to list clients).

-* `-c`: flag to specify client related commmands
+* `-c`: flag to specify client related commands
 * `-v`: flag to specify vendor related commands
 * `-e`: flag to specify event related commands